How does a life insurance brokers get paid? Insurance brokers explained

 The information above is intended for informational purposes only and is based on PolicyAdvisor’s own views, which are subject to change without notice.
 This content is not intended and should not be construed to constitute financial or legal advice.
 PolicyAdvisor accepts no responsibility for the outcome of people choosing to act on the information contained on this website.
 PolicyAdvisor makes every effort to include updated, accurate information.
 The above content may not include all terms, conditions, limitations, exclusions, termination, and other provisions of the policies described, some of which may be material to the policy selection.
 Please refer to the actual policy documents for complete details.
 In case of any discrepancy, the language in the actual policy documents will prevail.
 All rights reserved.

 If something in this article needs to be corrected, updated, or removed, let us know.
 Email firstname.lastname@example.org.

 - Insurance brokers can help you navigate the process of securing coverage

-- Brokers can access insurance quotes from several different companies to find you the best coverage within your budget and help you compare options to find the best fit
+- Brokers can access quotes from several different companies to find you the best insurance options within your budget and help you compare options to find the best fit

-- Digital brokers like PolicyAdvisor offer even more choice and flexibility when applying for insurance coverage online
+- Digital brokers like PolicyAdvisor offer several benefits, like more choice and flexibility when applying for coverage online